What are Freshwater Stingrays

 We all know about the dangerous saltwater Stingrays that plague the Jersey shore burying themselves in the sand and waiting for the next victim to walk down the surf and step on it only to be impaled by a barb injecting its venom ruining their day at the ocean, but What are Freshwater Stingrays?

-Freshwater stingrays live mostly in the Amazon River system & are one of the only rays inhabiting freshwater rather than saltwater.
-With colorful dorsal patterns & spots and bigger than its saltwater cousin they are responsible for more injuries to humans each year than any other Amazonian species.
+Freshwater stingrays are rays that live mostly in the Amazon River system & are one of the only rays inhabiting freshwater rather than saltwater, known for colorful dorsal patterns & spots, bigger than their saltwater cousin they are responsible for more injuries to humans than any other Amazonian species.

 Freshwater stingrays of various species come from the rivers of Australia, Southeast Asia, and mostly South America.
 What does Jeremy Wade always say “Don’t ever walk in a river in Australia, South America, or Southeast Asia” Good advice.